hudochenkov/stylelint-order/README.md

 ## Autofixing

-Every rule support autofixing (`stylelint --fix`). [postcss-sorting] is using internally for order autofixing.
+Every rule supports autofixing (`stylelint --fix`). [postcss-sorting] is using internally for order autofixing.

 Automatic sortings has some limitation, which are described for every rule if any.
 Please, take a look at [how comments are handled](https://github.com/hudochenkov/postcss-sorting#handling-comments) by postcss-sorting.